hellenike/textbook/docs/topics/contracts/index.md

 To practice, complete the following:

-Imperfect indicative of δοκέω
+Imperfect indicative of δοκέω:

 | Person and Number | Active ending | Middle and Passive ending |
 | --- | --- | --- |
 | 3rd singular |    |   |
 | 3rd plural |  |   |

-Imperfect indicative of ποιέω
+Imperfect indicative of ποιέω:

 | Person and Number | Active ending | Middle and Passive ending |
 | --- | --- | --- |
 | 3rd singular |    |   |